kgateway-dev/kgateway/docs/content/security/mtls/_index.md

 The Gloo Settings CR gets picked up automatically within ~5 seconds, so there’s no need to restart the Gloo pod.

-#### Gateway Proxy
+#### Changes to the xDS clients

-We need to edit the gateway-proxy pod and tell Envoy to initialize the connection to Gloo using TLS.
+##### Gateway-Proxy

-First we edit the configmap:
+The gateway-proxy pod is changed so that Envoy will initialize the connection to Gloo using TLS.

-`k edit cm -n gloo-system gateway-proxy-envoy-config`
+The configmap has the following change:

 {{< highlight yaml "hl_lines=2-13" >}}
     clusters: